-Example of the "Side Skirts" ing Cityscape Digital modeling and animation technologies are fast becoming a bigger part of many businesses and industries, including the entertainment industry.
-Virtual Modeling & Design These technologies involve the union of art and technology to create a growing number of innovations, including unique, new art styles such as those reflected in Josh Hemmy's Student Innovation Project (SIP): 3D Cityscape.
+3D Cityscape Digital modeling and animation technologies are fast becoming a bigger part of many businesses and industries, including the entertainment industry These technologies involve the union of art and technology to create a growing number of innovations, including unique, new art styles such as those reflected in Josh Hemmy's Student Innovation Project (SIP): 3D Citvscape.
 As a Virtual Modeling and Design major, he's learned a variety of applications that can vary in focus from using technology to develop 3D models, using electronic assets to visualize data outputs or linking the electronic assets and real-world assets together to enhance the understanding of the context of a situation.
 In his SIP, Josh is taking traditional ideas and mediums from past artists, tweaking them and remaking them into modern representations.